 Possible solutions

 Separate the working environment from the living environment.
 Encourage realistic working hours instead of letting people work into the night.
-Lower the number of participants to suit the venue.
+Lower the number of participants to suit the venue. - Their problems are reduced to one simple explanation, which is repeatedly emphasized.

 The simple explanation given in this case is “We’re all together in this monumental task”.
 CS as an abstract idea is seen as a supremely important goal and anything that stands in its way (criticism, the law, etc) needs to be pushed aside.
 “Nonviolent communication” (see previous post) is seen as the only reasonable communication style.